- Iceland

 Central Highlands

-High-altitude oasis valleys amid Iceland's barren interior.
+High-altitude green valleys in Iceland's barren interior.

 Frequently Asked Questions